turingschool/curriculum-site/module1/lessons/js-party.md

 ### 🎉 Data Types & Variables Party Exercises

-Open the [Data Types and Variables Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/data_types_and_variables_playground.js) in the JS Party folder of your SE2 repo to practice working with variables and data types in JavaScript.
+Use VSCode to open the [Data Types and Variables Playground file](https://github.com/turingschool-examples/se-mod2-exercises/blob/main/js_party/data_types_and_variables_playground.js) in the JS Party folder of your SE2 repo to practice working with variables and data types in JavaScript.
 Use google, MDN and each other when you get stuck.
 You're not suppose to know this, so just have a little fun trying to figure it out.

 A few things you might want to google or check out in the MDN docs as you party:
 *[concatenation](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Strings#concatenation_using)*